Alexa.com Is Dead - Here Are 20 of the Best Alternatives

 Yes, please refer to How do I delete my Alexa.com account?"

-Alexa End of Service
+Alexa End Of Service

 The Alexa APIs – which power many other analytics apps and tools online – will continue to operate until December 15, 2022.
 Existing Alexa subscribers can continue to use the platform until May 1, 2022.
 New user registration has already been halted, and users can't create new accounts.
 You can export Alexa data, should you desire to do so, though that data will only do so much good as it grows staler and staler.